CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </p>

 <span class="description">
-In a Rule Action typeahead form field, this operation gets typeahead results to render as a dropdown list.
+In a rule action typeahead form field, this operation gets typeahead results to render as a dropdown list.
+Typeahead results are limited to 50 items.

-When the user types into a Rule Action form field, Asana will send a request containing the entered string to the application's `typeahead_url`.
+When the user types into a rule action form field, Asana will send a request containing the entered string to the application's `typeahead_url`.
 The list of [TypeaheadItem](/docs/typeahead-item)s in the response will then be rendered in a dropdown list. <br> <br> <a href="../images/ac-rule-typeahead.png">
   <img src="../images/ac-rule-typeahead.png" alt="App components rule typeahead request flow"/>
 </a>
 </span>